xavierloveshacking/Home-SOC-Lab/README.md

 # Virtual Home SOC Lab

 A reproducible, documented home Security Operations Center (SOC) lab built with **VMware Workstation**.
-This repo describes how I downloaded and configured the VMs, set up an isolated NAT network on the **10.0.0.0/24** subnet with DHCP starting at **10.0.0.10**, and solved common hiccups encountered during the build.
+This repo describes how I downloaded and configured the VMs, set up an isolated NAT network on the **10.0.0.0/24** subnet with DHCP starting at **10.0.0.10**
 ---

 ## Table of contents